Greek bailout wish-list sets up showdown with Europe

 The streets of Athens are scarred by repeated violent protests against the austerity program.
 Almost a quarter of the Greek workforce is now jobless and living standards have plummeted. ($1 = 0.7873 euros)

-Additional reporting by George Georgiopoulos, Renee Maltezou and Karolina Tagaris; Writing by Matt Robinson; Editing by Barry Moody and David Stamp
+Additional reporting by Karolina Tagaris and Tatiana Fargou; Writing by Matt Robinson; Editing by Barry Moody and David Stamp